Noise Levels in Pipers Meadow, San Antonio, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Eastern Pipers Meadow sounds about 379% louder than Central Pipers Meadow to the human ear, a 22.6 dBA gap.
+To the human ear, noise in southeastern Pipers Meadow sounds about 263% louder than in northwestern Pipers Meadow, a 18.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Hwy 16 do you need to be?